open-feature/go-sdk-contrib/CONTRIBUTING.md

 make tck
 ```

-`make e2e` compiles the conformance suites but skips them, because they need Docker, take minutes,
+`make e2e` compiles the conformance suites but does not run them, because they need Docker, take
-and — unlike an e2e suite, which is expected green — fail scenarios by design wherever the adoption
+minutes, and — unlike an e2e suite, which is expected green — fail scenarios by design wherever the
-declares a known deviation.
-Keeping the two apart keeps "you broke something" and "this is the known
+adoption declares a known deviation.
+Keeping the two apart keeps "you broke something" and "this is
-state" on separate signals.
-The split is a test-name filter, so a conformance suite must be named so
+the known state" on separate signals.
+The split is by directory: an adoption is a module of its own
-that `Conformance` selects it.
+at `providers/<name>/tck`, `make tck` runs those modules and `make e2e` runs the others, so what
+selects a suite is where its files live rather than what its tests are called.

+The adoptions also carry `//go:build tck`, which does a different job: it keeps them out of any
+invocation that asks for no tags, including `make test` and a bare `go test ./...`. `make e2e`
+builds them with `-tags=tck` and runs nothing, so they stay typechecked against the harness.

 ## Developer Certificate of Origin
 Developer Certificate of Origin